Iotric/ai-invite/Documentation.md

 ## **🎥 2.
 Video Processing Pipeline** 🛠️📤
 ### **🔎 Overview**
-- 🎞️ This pipeline handles video input, ensuring it's optimized and improve it for further processing.
+- 🎞️ This pipeline handles video input, ensuring it's optimized for further processing.
+- This Includes two Processes
   - Video Audio Separation
   - Video Audio Merging

 ### **🎯 Purpose & Need**
-- 🎥 Standardizes video resolution, compression, and format.
+- 🎥 Separates audio from video and store in .wav format to the S3 bucket.
-- 🖼️ Extracts useful frames while reducing noise and redundant data.
+- 🖼️ Merges Final audios with initial video while maintaining the Quality and Storing results.

 ### **📥 Input & Requirements**
 - 📁 Accepts MP4, AVI, and MOV file formats.
-- ⚙️ Requires FFmpeg, OpenCV, and optional cloud-based GPU acceleration.
+- ⚙️ Requires FFmpeg and other requirements as per requirements.txt file

 ### **🔄 Process Flow**
+#### For Video-Audio Separation
 1️⃣ Video is uploaded and added to the processing queue.
-2️⃣ The format is optimized and compressed.
+2️⃣ Audio is separated and stored in the S3 Bucket.
-3️⃣ Key frames are extracted and enhanced.
-4️⃣ Audio is separated for the transcription pipeline.
+3️⃣ Separated Audio is sent to the Trancsription Pipeline.

-5️⃣ Processed video is stored securely.
+#### For Video-Audio Merging
+1️⃣ Audio is Provided by the Cloning Pipeline as a S3 bucket Object Link.
+2️⃣ Audio is Merged with the initial Video that user Uploaded, generating Multiple Videos and stored in the S3 Bucket.
+3️⃣ Merged Videos are Avaialable for Downloading in the Ui Interface Fetched from the S3 Bucket.

 ### **🚧 Challenges Solved**
 - 📦 Large video file handling and optimization.
 - 🔄 Inconsistent file formats and quality variations.
 - 🎚️ Noise and unwanted data reduction.
+- Merging and Separation is Done Indvidually with Modularity

 ### **💾 Output & Storage**
-- 📦 Processed videos stored in an S3 bucket for scalability.
+- 📦 Processed videos and Audios stored in an S3 bucket for scalability.
 - 🎵 Extracted audio forwarded to the transcription pipeline.
+- 🎥 Final Merged Videos forwarded for Downloading in UI

-### **📈 Scalability & Future Enhancements**
+### **📈 Resources and GPU Requirements**
-- 🏗️ Implement cloud-based GPU acceleration for faster processing.
+- 🏗️ Implentation using Lambda is Enough for faster processing.
-- 🎯 AI-based enhancement for better quality improvement.

 ---